 The parameter for steepness is typically fixed because accurate estimation requires data informative of recruitment at low biomass levels and variability in recruitment often reduces the information content.
 The parameter R_0 is often estimated, and B_0^{sp} can be calculated from R_0 and other life history parameters.
-Given steepness, R_0 , and R_0 , the parameters R_0 and R_0 can be calculated.
+Given steepness, R_0 , and B_0 , the parameters a and b can be calculated.